mjhong0708/amp/docs/gaussian.rst

 Custom parameters
 -----------------

 The Gaussian descriptor creates feature vectors based on the Behler scheme, and defaults to a small set of reasonable values.
 The values employed are always written to the log file and within saved instances of Amp calculators.
-You can specify custom parameters for the elements of the feature vectors as listed in the documentation of the :class:`~amp.descriptor.gaussian.Gaussian` class.
+You can specify custom parameters for the elements of the feature vectors as listed in the documentation of the :py:class:`~amp.descriptor.gaussian.Gaussian` class.

-There is also a helper function :func:`~amp.descriptor.gaussian.make_symmetry_functions` within the :mod:`amp.descriptor.gaussian` module to assist with this.
+There is also a helper function :py:func:`~amp.descriptor.gaussian.make_symmetry_functions` within the :py:mod:`amp.descriptor.gaussian` module to assist with this.
 An example of making a custom fingerprint is given below for a two-element system.

 .. code-block:: python